lacoooo/node-lf2crlf/README.md

 # NOTICE

-This is a supplement to node-crlf2lf library. all code is based on node-crlf2lf.
+This is a supplement to node-crlf2lf library.
+All code is based on node-crlf2lf.

 [node-crlf2lf](https://github.com/XadillaX/node-crlf2lf)